smart-data-models/dataModel.Transportation/Vehicle/doc/spec.md

       "vehiclePlateIdentifier": "3456ABC"
 }
 ```
-#### Vehicle NGSI V2 normalized Example
+#### Vehicle NGSI-v2 normalized Example
-Here is an example of a Vehicle in JSON format as normalized.
-This is compatible with NGSI V2 when not using options and returns the context data of an individual entity.
+Here is an example of a Vehicle in JSON-LD format as normalized.
+This is compatible with NGSI-v2 when not using options and returns the context data of an individual entity.
 ```json
 {
     "id": "vehicle:WasteManagement:1",